lmfit/lmfit-py/_sources/parameters.txt

 :class:`Parameter`  and :class:`Parameters`
 ================================================

-This chapter describes :class:`Parameter` objects which are fundamental to the lmfit approach to optimization.
-A :class:`Parameter` contains the value adjusted in the optimization as well as several other properties that control what that value is.
-Most real use cases will use more than 1 :class:`Parameter`, and so use the :class:`Parameters` class, which provides an ordered dictionary of :class:`Parameter` objects.
+This chapter describes :class:`Parameter` objects which is the key concept of lmfit.
+A :class:`Parameter` is the quantity to be optimized in all minimization problems, replacing the plain floating point number used in the optimization routines from :mod:`scipy.optimize`.
+A :class:`Parameter` has a value that can be varied in the fit, fixed, have upper and/or lower bounds.
+It can even have a value that is constrained by an algebraic expression of other Parameter values.
+Since :class:`Parameters` live outside the core optimization routines, they can be used in **all** optimization routines from :mod:`scipy.optimize`.
+By using :class:`Parameter` objects instead of plain variables, the objective function does not have to be modified to reflect every change of what is varied in the fit.
+This simplifies the writing of models, allowing general models that describe the phenomenon to be written, and gives the user more flexibility in using and testing variations of that model.

-.. module:: parameter
+Whereas a :class:`Parameter` expands on an individual floating point variable, the optimization methods need an ordered group of floating point variables.
+In the :mod:`scipy.optimize` routines this is required to be a 1-dimensional numpy ndarray.
+For lmfit, where each :class:`Parameter` has a name, this is replaced by a :class:`Parameters` class, which works as an ordered dictionary of :class:`Parameter` objects, with a few additional features and methods.
+That is, while the concept of a :class:`Parameter` is central to lmfit, one normally creates and interacts with a :class:`Parameters` instance that contains many :class:`Parameter` objects.
+The objective functions you write will take an instance of :class:`Parameters` as its first argument.

 The :class:`Parameter` class
 ========================================